tide-foundation/Tide-h4x-for-Privacy/README.md

 1. Create EOS Wallet `cleos wallet create --to-console`.
 This will create a *default* wallet.
 Take note of the **WALLET_PASSWORD**
 1. Generate a keypair for your master account `cleos create key --to-console`.
 Take note of the generated **PK_MASTER SK_MASTER** keypair.
 1. Import the private keys into your cleos wallet by running `cleos wallet import --private-key SK_MASTER`.
-1. Navigate to Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/ "Jungle").
+1. Navigate to Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/#account "Jungle").
 1. Create a Jungle Testnet account by *Create Account*.
 Use the generated PK_MASTER for the Owner Public Key and Active Public Key field.
 This will be your **MASTER_ACCOUNT**
 1. The MASTER_ACCOUNT will need some RAM delegated to it for the smartcontract and transaction processing.
-Use the *faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/ "Jungle") to give your **MASTER_ACCOUNT** some EOS.
+Use the *faucet* on the [Jungle Test Net](https://monitor.jungletestnet.io/#faucet "Jungle") to give your **MASTER_ACCOUNT** some EOS.
+Your main account should get 100 EOS.
 1. In cleos, run the command `cleos -u http://jungle2.cryptolions.io:80 system buyram MASTER_ACCOUNT MASTER_ACCOUNT "15 EOS"`.
 The -u parameter is telling cleos to run this command using the jungle testnet.
 1. Generate a keypair for each of the 3 ORK nodes using cleos.
 Take a note of the 3 created keys ORK 1 **PK_ORK1 SK_ORK1**, ORK 2 **PK_ORK2 SK_ORK2**, ORK 3 **PK_ORK3 SK_ORK3**.
 1. Using your Master Account create a new eos account for each of the 3 ORK nodes by running